How to Source Passive Candidates on Facebook

 The problem with posting your job ad only on job boards is that you’re passively waiting for candidates to apply.
 In best cases, you should have enough candidates to choose from within 1-2 weeks.
 In worst cases, getting strong, qualified candidates to see your job ad on job boards might take months.

-With Facebook recruiting, you’re in the charge.
+With Facebook recruiting, you’re in charge.
 The more actively you post the jobs and run the ads, the faster you’ll reach your ideal candidates.

 How to recruit on Facebook?